raspberrypilearning/grandpa-scarer/worksheet.md

 ##Step 6: Code

-Now we put it all together and get thi
+Now we put it all together and get this

 ```python
 import RPi.GPIO as GPIO  #Imports the standard Raspberry Pi GPIO library